-Two peninsulas on Great Bear, covering 5,565 square kilometers, were designated as a national historic site in 2009.
+Two peninsulas on Great Bear, covering 5,565 square kilometres, were designated as a national historic site in 2009.
 At that time, Parks Canada and the community of Délįne signed a first-of-its-kind deal where the sites – called Saoyú (saw-you-eh), or Grizzly Bear Mountain, and ʔehdacho (aa-daa-cho), or Scented Grass Hills – will be co-managed by the feds and the local First Nation.
 Fly into Délįne and you'll understand why this site is so important.

 Norman Wells' lovingly curated history museum showcases the multifaceted events that shaped this region.
-Colourful military vehicles from the building of the legendary Canol Road sit bumper-to-bumper in the yard, while inside you’ll find memorabilia from the oil-boom nearly a century ago, displays on Mackenzie river shipping and barging, and much more.
+Colourful military vehicles from the building of the legendary Canol Road sit bumper-to-bumper in the yard.
+Inside you’ll find memorabilia from the oil-boom nearly a century ago, displays on Mackenzie River shipping and barging, and much more.
 Visiting Norman Wells is easy, with near-daily jet service out of Yellowknife.

 Built in Tulita around 1880, this single-storey log church, complete with a gable roof and wooden steeple, is one of the oldest standing buildings in the Northwest Territories.
 It is located on the former Hudson's Bay lot in the historic centre of the community.
 The dovetailed log structure is an excellent example of the building style of the time.